Zariski decompositions of numerical cycle classes: Zariski decompositions

 However, $\alpha$ is not the class of any effective curve.
 If it were, since $\alpha \cdot T < 0$ this curve would have a component $C$ contained in $T$.
 Since $\alpha$ is extremal, $[C]$ would be proportional to $\alpha$, contradicting the chosen properties of $\beta$. \end{exmple}

 Nevertheless, the following conjecture predicts that negative parts can be understood by analyzing proper subvarieties of $X$.
-Note that when $\alpha$ is a divisor class the conjecture exactly predicts the effectiveness of the negative part.
+Note that when $\alpha$ is a divisor class the conjecture exactly predicts the effectiveness of the negative part: if $Y$ is a scheme of dimension $\leq n-1$, the only pseudo-effective classes in $N_{n-1}(Y)$ are sums of the classes of components of $Y$ and thus are effective classes.

 \begin{conj} Let $X$ be a projective variety and let $\alpha = P(\alpha) + N(\alpha)$ be a Zariski decomposition.
 Then there is some proper closed subscheme $i: Y \subsetneq X$ and a pseudo-effective class $\beta \in N_{k}(Y)$ such that $N(\alpha) = i_{*}\beta$. \end{conj}